Contenido del Curso

 Metrics are used to evaluate the performance of the model.
 Unlike loss functions, they are not used for training the model but rather for monitoring during training and testing.
 Metrics provide insight into how well the model is performing according to specific criteria.

-Here's the table of the most popular metrics:
+Here are some of the most popular metrics:

 Example